AdobeDocs/campaign-classic.en/help/technotes/using/ac-ims.md

 As part of the effort to reinforce security and authentication process, Adobe Campaign highly recommends to migrate end user authentication mode from the login/password native authentication to [Adobe Identity Management System (IMS)](https://helpx.adobe.com/enterprise/using/identity.html){target="_blank"}.

-In addition, as part of the effort to reinforce security and authentication process, Adobe Campaign client application now calls Campaign APIs directly using the IMS technical account token.
+In addition, Adobe Campaign client application now calls Campaign APIs directly using the IMS technical account token.
 You must migrate your technical operators to Adobe Developer Console.

 >[!CAUTION]
 >